KurtSanders/STAmbientWeather/README.md

 2. Setting this application's Refresh rate to 1 minute may cause an occasional ST console debug log "excessive http requests" debug error from ST.  ST rate limits their external http calls to avoid blacklisting.
 The application will re-send the Ambient Weather® API http request when it encounters a ST rate limiting error.
 3. SmartThings devices force a 'round down' on ALL displayed numeric values in the devices' Tile less than 0.1 to GT 0.
 Therefore, when an Ambient sensor reports a sensor that is below 0.1 and GT 0, this app will round the numeric value up to .1.
 To get at the unrounded values, please use the attribute names with a suffix of '_real'.
 4. Only enter +-NNNNN.NNNN,+-NNNNN.NNNN for latitude and longitude coordinates.
 Do not enter a degree symbol or spaces for latitude, longitude coordinates in the Zipcode field.
+5. 2.
+During the initialization of the Ambient Weather Station App, you may encounter a "groovyx.net.http.HttpResponseException: Too Many Requests" condition in the log, please just press done and re-try.

 ### Hubitat™
 1. Local Weather data is not provided by Ambient Weather Station App in this version for Hubitat™.
 Please install the built-in Hubitat Openweather™ device to generate local weather data.
+2. During the initialization of the Ambient Weather Station App, you may encounter a "groovyx.net.http.HttpResponseException: Too Many Requests" condition in the log, please just refresh the page and it will attempt to connect to Ambient's web servers again.

 ## Previous Old/Legacy Versions